 Habeas corpus, the storied Great Writ of Liberty, is a judicial order that requires government officials to produce a prisoner in court, persuade an independent judge of the correctness of their claimed factual and legal justifications for the individual’s imprisonment, or else release the captive.
 Frequently the officials resist being called to account.
-Much of the history of the rule of law, including the history being made today, has emerged from the resulting clashes.Professor Freedman's recent lecture on the book is here.
+Much of the history of the rule of law, including the history being made today, has emerged from the resulting clashes.Here are some endorsements:

 This book, heavily based on primary sources from the colonial and early national periods and significant original research in the New Hampshire State Archives, enriches our understanding of the past and draws lessons for the present.